letsrokk/hello-world-challenge/README.md

 > **I want to** send Hello request
 > **So that** I am greeted by the app in response

-We need to create test automation project and cover the story above with a set of automated tests (minimum of 1 positive and 1 negative scenario, but the more the merrier).
+For challenge task, it is required to create a test automation project and cover the story above with a set of automated tests (minimum of 1 positive and 1 negative scenario, but the more the merrier).

-## Run with Docker
+## Run App with Docker

 ```
 % docker run -p 8080:8080 -d letsrokk/hello-world-challenge:latest
 ```

-## Run with Java
+## Run App with Java

 ```
 % java -jar hello-world-challenge-runner.jar